danieljsharpe/DISCOTRESS/documentation.md

 **BINFILE** _str_ _int_
   optional.
 Default to be the same as **COMMSFILE**, if specified.
-  Name of the file containing the definition of bins (indexed from 0) for calculating transition path statistics (ie committor functions and transition path probability densities), and no. of bins.
+  Name of the file containing the definition of bins (indexed from 0) for calculating transition path statistics (i.e. committor and transient visitation probabilities), and no. of bins.

 **TAU** _long double_
   mandatory if not **BRANCHPROBS**.